- What about shipping?

 Q: Can I pay using a paper check?

-A: We prefer electronic payment for most items, but if you really want to snail-mail us a money order, personal check, or bank cashier’s check … submit our Contact Form and we will respond promptly.
+A: We much prefer electronic payment, but if you really (really) want to snail-mail us a money order, personal check, or bank cashier’s check, please email us from any item page.

 Q: Non-US address with my payment account, Am I a “US buyer”?